 Students who have already applied and have questions about responses from their student loan servicer or the U.S. Department of Education are encouraged to contact our Student Loan Helpline (1-800-455-2456; TTY: 1-800-964-3013) or to file a complaint with our office.

-Attorney General Lisa Madigan is a national leader in investigating and enforcing consumer protection violations in the higher education field, becoming the first state Attorney General to file lawsuits against emerging student loan debt scams, leading the investigation into Sallie Mae (now Navient), and pursuing litigation against national for-profit colleges for fraudulent marketing practices.
+The Attorney General's Office is a national leader in investigating and enforcing consumer protection violations in the higher education field, becoming the first state Attorney General's Office to file lawsuits against emerging student loan debt scams, leading the investigation into Sallie Mae (now Navient), and pursuing litigation against national for-profit colleges for fraudulent marketing practices.

 Student Loan Assistance: Helping Student Borrowers Manage Debt